 Nitrogen and sulphur fertiliser management for yield and quality in winter and spring oats

-This project will develop advice on the most appropriate nitrogen (rates and timings) and sulphur applications to optimise yield and milling quality of winter and spring oats.
-The work will:
+This study aimed to provide advice on the most appropriate nitrogen rates and timings, as well as sulphur applications, to optimise the yield and milling quality of both winter and spring oats.

 The project analysed previous data, gathered information on oat agronomy, and conducted multiple nitrogen rate and timing experiments throughout the UK on winter oats (East and West Midlands) and spring oats (East Anglia and Scotland) across three harvest seasons.

 Analysis of a database, comprising data generated before the current project, showed that current N recommendations appear too low for winter and spring oats.